hyqshr/whispercpp-fastapi/README.md

 sudo vim fastapi_nginx
 ```

-**Click i for insert mode**, then copy paste this in the file:
+If you not sure how to use VIM, **Click i to enter insert mode**, then copy paste the following file:

-!!!Note, you should change your `server_name` to your Public IPv4 address.
+!!!Note, you should change `server_name` to your instance `Public IPv4 address`.

 ```
 server {